How to Recover Data If You Lose or Forget Your BitLocker Password?

 3. In the Find BitLocker Recovery Password dialog box, type the first eight characters of the recovery password in the Password ID (first 8 characters) box, and then click Search.

-If you've lost both your Bitlocker password and Bitlocker recovery key, the only chance to retrieve BitLocker password is to try Bitlocker brute-force cracking tool listed bellow.
+If you've lost both your BitLocker password and BitLocker recovery key, the only option to retrieve your BitLocker password is to use a BitLocker brute-force cracking tool listed below.

 1. Passware Kit Business: Passware Kit Business is a complete password recovery solution that can help you recover all kinds of lost passwords, including BitLocker, TrueCrypt, FileVault2, VeraCrypt, and PGP hard disks, MS Office 2016 documents, and provides an all-in-one user interface.